markus7017/myfiles/shelly/README.md

 The binding uses mDNS to discover the Shelly devices.
 They periodically announce their presence, which is used by the binding to find them on the local network.

+Sometimes you need to run the manual discovery multiple times until you see all your devices.

+### Important for battery power devices

 Make sure to wake-up battery powered devices (press the button inside the device), so that they show up on the network.
-Sometimes you need to run the manual discovery multiple times until you see all your devices.
+The device has a push button inside, open the case, press that button and the LED starts blinking.
+The device should show up in the Inbox and can be added.

+`
+Important: If device is in sleep mode and can't be reached by the binding, the Thing will change into UNKNOWN state.
+Once the device wakes up the thing does the initialization and the state changes to ONLINE.
+`

+Once the device is discovered and initialized successful the binding is able to perform an auto-initialization when OH was restarted in between.
+The device wake-up triggers the event URL and/or CoIoT packet, which is processed by the binding and triggers the initialization.
+So you don't need to manually wake-up the devices after an openHAB restart.

+Devices having no battery are expected to be ON/reachable on the network all the time.
+Otherwise the thing will go OFFLINE with COMMUNICATION_ERROR as status.

+### Re-discover when IP address has changed

 Important: The IP address should not be changed after the device is added to openHAB.

 This can be achieved by

 - assigning a static IP address or
 - using DHCP and setup the router to always assign the same IP address to the device

+When you change the IP address for a specific reason you need to delete the Thing and re-discover the device.
+In this case channel linkage gets lost and you need to re-link the channels/items.

 ### Password Protected Devices